The first row is for desktop, and second row is for Tab and Mobile.

 Learning about water-safety and knowing how to keep yourself safe in and around water is a life-skill and, as such, is recognised and measured in the same ways as other key subjects at Brockwell Junior School.
 Brockwell is proud to have a swimming teacher with Olympic background delivering swimming lessons as routine.

-Swimming lessons take place in year 4 then continue in year 6 at Queen’s Park Sport Centre.
+Swimming lessons take place in year 4 then continue in year 6 at Highfield Hall Primary School.
 If your child is not meeting the national curriculum requirements in their year six year, he / she will be encouraged to participate in bespoke sessions tailored to the individual during the summer term.
 All children access open-water-safety workshops and water-safety learning each summer term, prior to the summer break.
 This is often delivered by swimming coaches and representatives of the Royal National Lifeboat Institution.

 National Curriculum requirements for swimming and water safety: